MFA Supported Scholarship and Educational Programs

 Mr. Stanfield began working in 1956 as treasurer of Edrich Farms, Inc. on Old Court Road in Windsor Mill and was also treasurer of Edrich Farms Nursery Inc. He established and served as president of Edrich Lumber Inc., located at the site of Edrich Farms Inc. and Edrich Farms Nursery, Inc. Mr. Stanfield began the operation with a small mill cutting logs into lumber, with the sawdust and shavings being turned into mulch.
 He became one of the largest producers of mulch in the area.
 Later, as the need arose for the proper disposal of brush and wood debris, he expanded again when he developed another business that grew into one of the largest recyclers of wood products in the Baltimore area.
 Dick is credited with expanding the lumber business into the international arena.
 In addition to his career, Mr. Stanfield was an avid gardener, enjoyed fishing and boating, and was instrumental in the development and expansion of what is now known as Northwest Hospital Center.

 The MFA continues to accept donations to the Dick Stanfield Scholarship, to build its endowment to fund future scholarships.
 If you wish to make a donation, please remit payment in care of the Dick Stanfield Memorial Scholarship, MFA, PO Box 332, Linkwood, MD 21835.
 Donations are tax-deductible.
+Optional donations can also be made at any time by visiting our JOIN MFA page.

 The Natural Resources Careers Camp (NRCC)